What Is Fear Aggression In Cats?

 What exactly is fear aggression in cats?

-Fear-induced aggression is centered around an experience which has left a cat emotionally scared.
-It is mainly driven by a cat's anxiety.
+Fear-induced aggression is centered around an experience that has left a cat emotionally scared.
+It is mainly driven by a cat’s anxiety.
 A cat can respond in fear when encountering an unfamiliar person, pet, or place.
 A strange smell or a sudden loud noise can also trigger fear in them.

 Signs of fear aggression in cats include: